24 October 2023 | By Shaun Farrow

 14 December 2021 | By Dan Thomas

-Microsoft’s cloud has experienced rapid adoption over the last few years, with 2020 alone seeing nearly 60% growth.
+Microsoft’s cloud has experienced rapid adoption over the last few years, with 2020 alone seeing nearly 60% growth1.
 Improved data durability, data scalability and the consumption model are just a few of the reasons businesses are moving their data into the cloud.

 Yet despite the overwhelming popularity of Microsoft 365, there’s some confusion about its built-in data protection capabilities.
 This includes the common misconception that Microsoft fully backs up your data for you — a misconception that could have significant consequences.

 Data loss itself can occur in any number of ways, from accidental deletion to internal and external security breaches and ransomware attacks.
 In the case of the latter, for example, data is often maliciously deleted or encrypted.
-Without a robust backup in place, a business would be forced to either pay an increasingly large ransom demand or lose their data.
+Without a robust backup in place, a business would be forced to either pay an increasingly large ransom demand or lose its data.

 If an employee accidentally deletes an email, OneDrive file or SharePoint item, Microsoft 365 stores this in the recycle bin for a limited period.
 To recover an item, it would need to be restored before it expires or the recycle bin is emptied by an admin — well-meaning or otherwise.
 In the case of malware deleting infrequently used files, it’s probable that this won’t be noticed in time and the data will be lost forever.